W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

 9AF2F8E8C08165DC70FA4B4F8D40EA6EC84CB6D2	MySQL4.1+	moranguita
 ```

-Both of them are here.
-After trying to log into Drupal, we can see that only `webman` account is valid, so we'll use it for now.
+Both of them were cracked.
+After trying to log into Drupal, we can see that only the `webman` account is valid, so we'll use it for now.

-Our plan for now would be to firstly, activate the Drupal `php_filter` module that will allow us to enter `PHP` code inside articles or pages.
+After gaining access to Drupal, we have to find a plan to get some kind of reverse shell in the system.
+At the back of my mind I had a trick using `PHP filter` module, that will allow us to enter any `PHP` code inside article or pages.

+Firstly, we would have to activate this module inside `modules`.

 ![PHP Filter](/img/rootthis/php-filter-module.png){:class="img-responsive center-block"}

-Now, in configuration we have to add the posibility to use this module by any user in the Drupal service.
+After that we have to make sure that in the configuration panel, all users have the privileges to evaluate `PHP` code.

 ![PHP Filter Configuration](/img/rootthis/php-filter-configuration.png){:class="img-responsive center-block"}

-And after all of this, let's create a new page with `PHP Reverse Shell from Pentest Monkey`.
+And after all of this, let's create a new page with [PHP Reverse Shell](https://github.com/pentestmonkey/php-reverse-shell).

 ![Reverse Shell](/img/rootthis/php-reverse-shell.png){:class="img-responsive center-block"}